MicrosoftDocs/azure-devops-docs/docs/pipelines/release/variables.md

   containing a variable named `System.Debug` with the value `true` and link this variable group to a release pipeline.

+> [!TIP]
->If you get an error related to an Azure RM service connection, see [How to: Troubleshoot Azure Resource Manager service connections](azure-rm-endpoint.md).
+> If you get an error related to an Azure RM service connection, see [How to: Troubleshoot Azure Resource Manager service connections](azure-rm-endpoint.md).

 ## Custom variables